Seth Viebrock, CEO

 Making a Choice

-We can't overestimate the importance of technical expertise and experience in implementing anything but the most simple website.
-This quote came to us a few days ago from a prospective client at the University of Minnesota, who has worked in web development environments for a good part of her life:
+One can't overestimate the importance of technical expertise and experience in implementing anything but the most simple website.
+This quote came to us recently from a client at the University of Minnesota's IT department, who has worked in web development environments for a good part of her life:

 “If you start out on the wrong foot, you can be in for years and years of pain.”